MrBlankies/-blank-/README.md

 project.6: ( 2 PARTS ) 1st part.
 Input a word and check how many times it exists in the story.txt, 2nd part.
 Create an account for the user.

 project.7: ( 2 PARTS ) 1st part.
 From a list of students sum their grades and show who failed with an avg of below 40, 2nd part.
 Random activity using api.

+# Assessments

+assessment_1: Rock-Paper-Scissors game, with login and leaderboard option

+assessment_2: Quiz game, using API and with login